100% Free Consultation

 • Electrocutions.
 Electrical hazards are a significant risk at construction sites.
 Workers can be electrocuted when they come into contact with live wires, faulty equipment, or improperly grounded tools.
 Additionally, working near overhead power lines can also pose a risk of electrocution.

-• Caught in between accidents.
+• Caught in or between machinery or objects.
 Workers can become trapped or crushed between heavy machinery, materials, or collapsing structures.
 These accidents can occur due to lack of proper training, equipment malfunction, or insufficient communication among workers.

 • Vehicle accidents.
 Construction sites often involve the use of large vehicles and heavy machinery, such as forklifts, cranes, and trucks.
 Accidents can happen when operators are poorly trained, fatigued, or distracted, or when proper safety protocols are not followed.